Inoueian/chicago-breweries/README.md

    need to save a valid Untappd 'username' and 'password' as a Python dictionary in untappdLogin.txt file.

+6. Run getRatings.py.
+This records brewery ratings in brewery_ratings.csv and beer ratings in beers.csv, both in brews/ directory.

-6. The directory 'brews/' houses the material to run the Shiny app. app.R reads in breweries_final.csv and outputs the app.
+7. The directory 'brews/' houses the material to run the Shiny app. app.R reads in breweries_final.csv and outputs the app.
 To run this in R, run shiny::runApp('pathToShinyApp/app.R').
 Note that some additional columns are created in the app itself; at some point, the creation of these should be migrated over to formatBrew.R so that they're present in breweries_final.csv.